kati-e/simpleTicTacToe/README.md

 # simpleTicTacToe
-A simple console game of Tic Tac Toe (Noughts and Crosses if you are Australian like me) written in C#.
+A simple console game of Tic Tac Toe (or Noughts and Crosses if you are Australian like me) written in C#.
 I've made this game before but this time I wanted to make the most well-written version I could :)

 If you'd like to use my code for any reason, feel free to.
 No need for attribution, but I hope it helps you learn :)